FOR COURSE INFORMATION AND SYLLABI, PLEASE SCROLL TO THE BOTTOM OF THIS PAGE.

 Professor Thompson is on sabbatical for the academic year 2014-15.
 She is a Guggenheim Fellow and a Fellow at the Institute for Advanced Study in Princeton through Summer 2015.

 PhD.
 History, Princeton University, 1992

 Professor Thompson’s current research focuses upon the transformation of technical work during the transition from silent to sound motion pictures in the American film industry.
-Her book-in-progress, Sound Effects, will examine the working lives of sound engineers, editors, musicians, projectionists, and other technicians associated with the production and exhibition of films in the U.S.,1925-1933.
+Her book-in-progress, Sound Effects, will examine the working lives of sound engineers, editors, musicians, projectionists, and other technicians associated with the production and exhibition of films in the United States during the period 1925-1933.

 * 2005 Edelstein Prize of the Society for the History of Technology